DisableGraphics/zGreending/README.md

 ![canYouGuessWatsGoingOnOnTheOtherTabs](https://user-images.githubusercontent.com/48135147/139009470-32918ac9-8cc1-47d6-b409-acaaefcb2f4c.png)
 The history button/option is nowhere to be found.
 That's because it doesn't exist.

-The Download manager is inexistent mostly because of the dangers of it.
+The Download manager is inexistent mostly because of its dangers.
 The Download manager also reveals crucial information about the user.
 That's why there's no Download manager in zGreending

 # Installation guide
   <b>Easiest:</b>